 However, the high price tag and lack of features to justify it don’t make this option sensible for most cat parents that want to learn more about their pet.

 As the most expensive DNA test on this list, HomeDNA doesn’t deliver enough value to make it a worthwhile investment.
-However, it is the fastest-delivered full-DNA test, so if that’s a high priority, it could be an option to consider.
+Go with BasePaws (above) for the best of all worlds (price, value, information, speed).

 #1.
 (PKD-Only) EasyDNA Feline PKD Test

-EasyDNA is a DNA testing company that has a network of 25 offices around the world, providing both human and animal DNA testing services in Europe, Asia, and the Americas.
+EasyDNA is a DNA testing company with a network of 25 offices worldwide, providing both human and animal DNA testing services in Europe, Asia, and the Americas.

 Considering that this is a PKD-only test, it’s on the pricey side, with the fee for the test starting at 60 dollars.